 To select this option, go to Settings > API Integrations > select your Airbnb API channel > Change button > look for the Instant Booking dropdown selector, and select the desired option > Save.

-The only way to do this is to add a sentence to your House Rules about the age limit or maximum of adults or children.
+The only way to get more specific than that is to add a sentence to your House Rules about the detailed rules you have.
 Go to Settings > API Integrations, click on the Airbnb channel, and change the settings.

-Airbnb won't automatically enforce this policy, but it will be displayed to your guests, and if you have problems or need to cancel a booking because it does not comply, Airbnb will honor it then - though depending on what it is, you may fall foul of Airbnb's nondiscrimination policies.
+Airbnb won't automatically enforce this policy, but it will be displayed to your guests, and if you have problems or need to cancel a booking because it does not comply, Airbnb may honor it then - though depending on what it is, you may fall foul of Airbnb's nondiscrimination policies.